 Until and unless teachers know their students all the studies in the world about different genders and the lives of teenagers are meaningless.
 Relationships are especially important when it comes to gender sensitivity.
 Teachers must know their hearts and needs and have to realize that each student is unique.
 It is a wrong notion that all the students are bad and again girl students cannot do the same as boys do.
 Girl students face various barriers in the family, on the road, on the way to school.
 But the classroom must be a place where they must feel absolutely safe and this is the duty of the teachers first to ensure it.
 Then come to school and the surrounding environment.
 If not, drop out of girls and giving the girls married at a tender age due to security reasons cannot be narrowed down let alone stopped.
 At the moment, the monitoring and evaluation tools address various aspects of curriculum implementation and school organization with no clear indication to measure gender-sensitive education strategies in the schools.

 It is true that significant progress has been made at the policy level to have gender-sensitive education.
 The attitude towards the role of gender in language has been one of progressive change as more establishments, publishers and indeed society aim for gender-neutral pronoun use and terms as opposed to gender-specific.
-If we read books on various subjects, there will be many more references to ‘he’.
+If we read books on various subjects, there will be many more references to โheโ.
 However, nowadays it is more likely that he/she, he or she or even the plural they are used.
-Job titles have also gained gender neutrality, for example, the transition from ‘fireman, to the firefighter, ‘ policeman to the police officer.
+Job titles have also gained gender neutrality, for example, the transition from โfireman, to the firefighter, โ policeman to the police officer.
 Still, many things remain to be done.
 School is the learning centre where gender sensitivity must be practised otherwise the whole society will continue observing and experiencing the male-dominated phenomenon.
 Now is the time to go hand in hand rather than particular gender domination.
 Our education and curriculum are holding their key and this key must be used to open the lock.

-About the author
+About the Author

-Masum Billah works as an Education Expert in the BRAC Education Program, BRAC, and President of the English Teachers' Association of Bangladesh (ETAB), Dhaka, Bangladesh.
+Masum Billah works as a President of the English Teachers' Association of Bangladesh (ETAB), Dhaka, Bangladesh.
+He previously worked as an Education Specialist at BRAC, an international NGO in Bangladesh.